timodonnell/timodonnell.github.io/_includes/about.md

 Prior to Mount Sinai, I was at [D.E.
 Shaw Research](https://www.deshawresearch.com/) (2009-2014) developing analysis software for molecular dynamics simulations.
-In earlier days, I worked as a software engineer, helped put together teams for several internet startups, and spent a summer interning at Google.
+In earlier days, I worked as a software engineer, helped put together engineering teams for several internet startups, and spent a summer interning at Google.
 I hold a B.S. in Math & Computer Science from [Brown University](https://cs.brown.edu) and a PhD in Immunology from the [Icahn School of Medicine at Mount Sinai](https://icahn.mssm.edu/).